 Small businesses that need economic relief through an EIDL loan should apply with the help of an experienced accountant.
 The accountants from the Roseville accounting firm Cook CPA Group are available and eager to provide assistance to small businesses in Roseville with their EIDL loan applications.
-To discuss our accounting services, get in touch with us by calling (916) 432-2218.

 Understanding Economic Injury Disaster Loan (EIDL) Loans

 The following information can be used by small businesses to apply for EIDL loans, which can be used to cover necessary businesses expenses in times of economic downturn during disasters.

 Only small businesses can qualify for EIDL loans.
 To be considered a small business, the business must employ less than 500 people, be organized for profit, have a place of business located in the United States or operate primarily within the United States, be independently owned and operated, and not dominant in its field on a national basis.

 The purpose of EIDL loans is to offer economic relief to businesses that suffer from a loss of revenue due to a disaster.
 Usually, EIDL loans are issued due to natural disasters (such as earthquakes and tornadoes), but they are currently being used to supply businesses with loans as they experience economic hardship in the time of the novel coronavirus.